COVID-19 pre-admission testing

-Please park in one of the allocated parking bays and wait in your car for one of our team to come and see you.
-Please do not leave your car.
+Please park in one of the allocated parking bays and proceed as advised by the staff member who books your swab.
 The test for COVID-19 is a swab taken from your throat and nose (both nostrils).
-The swab looks like a large cotton bud and takes only a few minutes to perform.
+The swab looks like a long cotton bud and takes only a few minutes to perform.
 Once complete you will be asked to leave the site.

 Preparing for your admission

 In addition to the pre-admission testing, it is important that you and your household members self-isolate once your swab has been taken, making sure you do not come into contact with anyone who is unwell ahead of your admission date, further protecting you and your baby from the risk of contracting COVID-19.

 Pre-admission testing results

 Results are usually back within 6 hours; on some occasions this may be a little longer.
 We’ll contact you with the outcome of your results by phone or in person; depending on your circumstances.

-If you are a planned admission, for induction of labour or elective caesarean section, and have had your swab a few days before admission, then you will be contacted by phone.
+If you had your swab a few days before admission, then you will be contacted by phone.
 If you are already in hospital then staff looking after you will give you the result as soon as it is available.
 If you have gone home then you will be contacted by staff by phone so please make sure that we have the best number to contact you on.